skilldevai/ae-day3-b/labs.md

 <br><br>

 6. Open another new terminal (you can use the "+" again) and run the curl below to demonstrate that requests with no tokens fail.
-(When you run this you will see a "500 Internal Server Error" response.
-But if you switch back to the terminal where the server is running, you'll see that it's really a "401" error.
-It shows as a 500 error because the 401 is "swallowed" before it gets back to the client.
+When you run this you will see a "401 Unauthorized" response with a detailed error message noting "Missing token".

 ```
 cd lab3